jayree/sfdx-jayree-plugin/README.md

   REF2  commit or branch to compare to the base commit

 OPTIONS
+  -d, --destructivechangesonly                                                      create a destructiveChanges manifest
+                                                                                    only (package.xml will be empty)

+  -o, --outputdir=outputdir                                                         directory to save the created
+                                                                                    manifest files

   --json                                                                            format output as json

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for